Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Leaving your current insurance provider to pursue a policy elsewhere can be an intimidating process.
-But knowing when and how to cancel your MetLife policy could help you avoid both a lapse in coverage and a penalty.
+You’ll have to call your MetLife agent to find out the whole process, but knowing when and how to cancel your MetLife policy could help you avoid both a lapse in coverage and a penalty.

 MetLife doesn’t specify its official process for canceling a policy.
 Nor does it mention any cancellation fees you might face.
 Your best bet is to review your policy documentation to determine if it includes information about terminating your policy before the end of your term.